Nature leaves its mark.

 Each piece begins in Birgi, a small village in Turkey.
 Here, we gather eucalyptus leaves, wildflowers, and other natural materials from nearby gardens and hillsides.

-Through a process called eco-printing, these botanicals leave their marks directly onto 100% silk—no inks, no digital prints, no repeats.
-Every piece is a one-of-one, holding the memory of a plant,
+Through a ecological process, these botanicals leave their marks directly onto 100% silk.
+No inks, no digital prints, no repeats.

 Each piece begins in Birgi, a small village in Turkey.
 Here, we gather eucalyptus leaves, wildflowers, and other natural materials from nearby gardens and hillsides.

-Through a process called eco-printing, these botanicals leave their marks directly onto 100% silk—no inks, no digital prints, no repeats.
-Every piece is a one-of-one, holding the memory of a plant,
+Through a ecological process, these botanicals leave their marks directly onto 100% silk.
+No inks, no digital prints, no repeats.

 What Grounds Us